aarontleo/Cyber-Scholars/README.md

 # Cyber-Scholars
-Information and Code relating to the NG UMBC Cyber Scholars challenge
+Information and Code relating to the NG UMBC CyberChallenge

+## Git / GitHub Tutorial
+In progress...